 So where does that leave a company looking to manage their IoT devices?

-JFrog Connect (formerly Upswift) is an agile solution for connected edge devices making remote product maintenance even easier.
+JFrog Connect is an agile solution for connected edge devices making remote product maintenance even easier.
 We allow companies to manage their remote Linux and IoT devices in one place, from any location.

 “Manage connected products in groups with name, description, and tag.
 Arranged by real-time device state, software version, technical details, logs, location, and high-end tools to control and monitor your fleet.”